esmero/archipelago-deployment/docs/osx.md

 ## Step 5: Ingest some Metadata Displays to make playing much more interactive

 Archipelago is more fun without having to start writing Metadata Displays (in Twig) before you know what they actually are.
-Since you should now have a `jsonapi` user and jsonapi should be enabled, you can use that awesome functionality of D8 to get that done.
-We have 4 demo Metadata Display Entities that go well with the demo Webform we provided.
+Since you should now have a `jsonapi` user and jsonapi should be enabled, you can use that awesome functionality to get that done.
+We have multiple demo Metadata Display Entities that go well with the demo Webform we provided.
 To do that execute in your shell (copy and paste):

 ```shell
 docker exec -ti esmero-php bash -c 'scripts/archipelago/deploy.sh'